strykeforce/olympics/commands/README.md

 ### Zeroing Axes

-When an axis needs to have a known location (which both the elevator and arm are in thi example), the position of that axis needs to be set as part of initializing that axis.
+When an axis needs to have a known location (which both the elevator and arm are in this example), the position of that axis needs to be set as part of initializing that axis.
 To set that position the current absolute encoder position is compared to some known zero location (stored in the constants file) and used to set the current relative encoder position.

 If the full travel of the axis is <= one full rotation of the encoder, no additional sensors are needed and the absolute encoder can be used to zero the axis.
-If the full travel of the axis exceeds one encoder revolution then an additional sensor is needed to determine tha the sensor is in the correct revolution to zero the axis.
+If the full travel of the axis exceeds one encoder revolution then an additional sensor is needed to determine that the sensor is in the correct revolution to zero the axis.
 Both the arm and the elevator are axes for which this additional sensor is necessary.
 In both cases a limit switch hooked to one of the inputs of the TalonSRX is used.
 This limit switch returns true if the axis is in the correct location to perform zeroing.

 ## Robot Configuration Details

-***

 The tables below contain specific configuration details for the robot as well as tuning parameters.
 These tuning parameters are not optimized but they are sufficient for the axis to move in closed-loop motion magic mode.
 The focus of this challenge is not tuning and the parameters do not need to be further optimized.